 The civil rights movement across the US is galvanised by the events in Birmingham.
 Demonstrations erupt in cities and towns around the nation.

-In June President Kennedy reacts, agreeing to submit broad civil rights legislation to Congress (which eventually passes the Civil Rights Act of 1964).
+In June President Kennedy reacts, agreeing to submit broad civil rights legislation (the Civil Rights Act) to Congress.